Hidden funeral costs: a couple reviewing a quote closely at home

 6. Viewing fees and embalming

-The combined cost of viewing and embalming ranges from $110 to $1,600.
 Some providers require embalming for any viewing, presenting it as a legal requirement.
 In most Australian states, embalming is not legally required for short-term viewing.
-It is a service choice, not a legal obligation, unless specific circumstances apply (such as repatriation overseas or extended delays before the funeral).
+It is a service choice, priced separately from the viewing itself, not a legal obligation, unless specific circumstances apply (including repatriation overseas or extended delays before the funeral).

-Consumer advocates have reported viewing-related add-ons, such as cosmetic preparation presented as "mandatory", adding several hundred dollars to a bill.
+Consumer advocates have reported viewing-related add-ons, including cosmetic preparation presented as "mandatory", adding several hundred dollars to a bill.

 How to protect yourself: Ask for the hourly viewing rate.
 Confirm whether embalming is legally necessary for your specific circumstances (in most cases it is not).
 If you want to view your loved one briefly, clarify whether a shorter viewing at a lower fee is available.